 High-Cost Special Education Program

-Budget 2016 is investing $577.5 million over 5 years to support special needs education through the High-Cost Special Education Program.
-It will provide support for both direct services to students and indirect services that support them.
+Budget 2016 invested $577.5 million over 5 years to support special education needs through the High-Cost Special Education Program.
+It will provide support both for direct services to students and for the indirect services that support them.

 About the program

 ISC supports First Nations students' special education needs through 2 programs:

 - the Elementary and Secondary Education Program funds special education services for First Nations students identified as having mild to profound learning disabilities.
 Funding is provided for programming, remedial instruction, clinical services and resource teacher staffing

 - the High-Cost Special Education Program funds additional services for high-cost special education students assessed with moderate to profound learning disabilities.
 Funding is provided for direct service support in the form of personnel, adaptive materials and resource services